 The Finnish energy company Fortum, which owned and operated seven thermal power plants and a variety of wind and solar plants in Russia, was nationalized along with Uniper and thus incurred a loss of \$2 billion.
-The Austrian energy company OMV took a hit of \notin 2 billion, Equinor of Norway shut all its facilities and incurred a loss of \notin 1.1 billion, and the Italian utility business Enel Group sold its 56% stake in Enel Russia for around \notin 137 million thereby incurring a loss of \notin 1.3 billion.
+The Austrian energy company OMV took a hit of \in 2 billion, Equinor of Norway shut all its facilities and incurred a loss of \in 1.1 billion, and the Italian utility business Enel Group sold its 56% stake in Enel Russia for around \in 137 million thereby incurring a loss of \in 1.3 billion.

-French Bank, Society General, which carried the most significant exposure due to its ownership of Russian Bank, Rosbank, sold its stake to a Russian oligarch and incurred a loss of $\in 3.2$ billion on the deal.
-Italy's Unicredit Bank had the second most significant exposure to the Russian market and has so far recognized a loss of $\in 1.3$ billion relating to all its exposures to Russian companies and individuals.
+French Bank, Society General, which carried the most significant exposure due to its ownership of Russian Bank, Rosbank, sold its stake to a Russian oligarch and incurred a loss of €3.2 billion on the deal.
+Italy's Unicredit Bank had the second most significant exposure to the Russian market and has so far recognized a loss of €1.3 billion relating to all its exposures to Russian companies and individuals.